james-stevens/giant-dns/README.md

 ## This Container

 This container is a demo of Giant-DNS with all the data from the zone files for COM and NET which uses about 6Gb of RAM to run in.
+Total 144,004,517 names.

 GLUE record mode has been set to "promiscuous", so all GLUE records will be included in all responses whether the `NS` is in `COM` or `NET`.